notadeejay/rbc-training/data/Week 4 Day 1/05__Strings__Reading.md

 ```

 Computers need to keep track not just of values (like 3) but also their data types (like strings).
 This is important because the operations you can perform on a value (like addition or concatenation) depend on what kind of data type you're working with.

+### Exercises

+- Create a string containing your first name
+- Log your string to the panel on the right
+- Add some words together to make a sentence that greets your instructor
+- What happens when you add a string and an integer together?